bhoggard/artcat-chef-cookbooks/application_env/README.md

 Opsworks Set-Up
 ---------------

-The `opsworks_custom_env::configure` recipe should be added as a custom recipe to the _Deploy_ event.
+The `application_env::configure` recipe should be added as a custom recipe to the _Deploy_ event.
 It executes a _restart Rails app APPNAME_ resource when the settings have changed, so ensure that this is defined.
 (In a typical rails layer, this is provided by the `rails::configure` recipe.)